mahfuzrr/movie-review/README.md

 - [OMDapi](https://www.omdbapi.com/)
 - My Custom Api which is built with JSON server and ExpressJs

-## About Searching
+## Note About Searching

 **Q: Why should I hit Enter to search a movie**

-**A:** For free version API of OMDApi provides only 1000 request per day that's why I implement it this way instead of debounce functionality.
+**A:** OMDApi provides only 1000 request per day for free version API, that's why I implement it this way instead of debounce functionality.